 Other brain-sensing headband options

-Speaking of brain-sensing headbands, that provide neurofeedback and help with meditation and mindfulness, many users also like the sleek Flowtime device.
+Speaking of brain-sensing headbands that provide neurofeedback and meditation and mindfulness, many users also like the sleek Flowtime device.

 The device comes with a companion app that comes with scientifically validated lessons and more.

 - VISUALIZE YOUR MEDITATION PERFORMANCE.
 Supported by the biosensing technology, see how your brain...